pamelarussell/sgxtools/README.md

-# sgenome
+# sgxtools
-Scala API and command line utilities for genomics
+Command line tools for genomics written in Scala